Basketball Isolation Plays

 There are a few reasons why you should consider not using ISO plays in your playbook.

-- You become too reliant on one player, he could get injured, tired, or foul out.
+- You become too reliant on one player, he could get injured, tired, foul out, or, tightly guarded.

 - Building out your roster's depth is important for the long-term growth of the team.

-- Isolation plays are predictable, so the defense may double down on your best player.
+- Isolation plays are predictable, so the defense may double down on your best player and force a turnover.

 Isolation Play Types